How to use a Team Leadership Model to increase performance

 It’s called the Hill’s Team Leadership Model.
 It’s named after its original author: Susan Kogler Hill.

 This model provides team leaders with a mental map to help them diagnose and solve team problems.
-The in Hill’s Team Leadership Model is based on four steps :
+The team leadership model in Hill’s Team Leadership Model is based on four steps :

-1. Determine if the situation requires action or monitoring
+1. Assess if the situation requires action or monitoring

-2. Identify whether the problem is related to internal or external leadership
+2. Identify whether the problem is internal or external to your team

-3. Choose the appropriate function intervention: task, relational, or environmental
+3. Intervene with the appropriate type of intervention: task, relational, or environmental

 The Four Layers of Hill’s Team Leadership Model